angelalonso/linux_simracing/GTR2/GTR2_Story_Mode/README.md

 ------------------------------------------
-You could only descrube your first test as interesting.
+You could only describe your first test as interesting.

 It's going to be hard to focus on the next test track, but you must, because Goodwood is a perfect fit for that Mini.